MaksBid/rasterizer/README.md

 ## Project Structure

-*   `index.html`: The main HTML file that sets up the canvas and loads the scripts.
+*   `index.html`: The main HTML file that sets up the canvas and loads the compiled JavaScript scripts from the `dist` directory.
-*   `app.js`: Contains the main application logic, including the render loop, camera initialization, event handling for controls, and scene setup.
+*   `src/app.ts`: Contains the main application logic, including the render loop, camera initialization, event handling for controls, and scene setup.
-*   `canvas.js`: Provides utility functions for drawing on the HTML5 canvas (lines, circles, triangles).
+*   `src/canvas.ts`: Provides utility functions for drawing on the HTML5 canvas (lines, circles, triangles).
-*   `math.js`: Includes mathematical functions necessary for 3D graphics, such as vector operations (dot product, cross product, subtraction), matrix operations (multiplication, transpose), transformations (rotation, translation, perspective projection), and clipping.
+*   `src/math.ts`: Includes mathematical functions necessary for 3D graphics, such as vector operations (subtraction), matrix operations (multiplication, transpose), transformations (rotation, translation, perspective projection), and clipping.
-*   `exampleobjects.js`: Defines sample 3D objects with their vertices, edges, and (for some) triangle meshes.
+*   `src/exampleobjects.ts`: Defines sample 3D objects with their vertices, edges, and triangle meshes.
+*   `src/types/types.ts`: Defines TypeScript interfaces and types for vectors, matrices, objects, scenes, and rendering items.
+*   `dist/`: Contains the compiled JavaScript files (`app.js`, `canvas.js`, `math.js`, `exampleobjects.js`, `types/types.js`) generated from the TypeScript sources using the TypeScript compiler (`tsc`).
+*   `tsconfig.json`: Configuration file for the TypeScript compiler, specifying the input (`src`) and output (`dist`) directories, along with other compilation settings.
 *   `styles.css`: Basic CSS for styling the page and canvas.

 ## Current Objects